top of page

 Baroness Bolsover's Tip!

-Talking of gossip, use your open fan to hide your lips when discussing matters of a private nature, i.e. gossiping with your friends.
-Sometimes we pretended to gossip…. it was utterly infuriating to those around us as they didn’t know what we were talking about.
-That’s exactly how gossip starts.
-SPECULATION SPREADS!!!
+Talking of gossip, you can use your open fan to hide your lips when discussing matters of a private nature, i.e. gossiping with your friends.
+Sometimes we simply pretended to gossip…. it was utterly infuriating to those around us as they didn’t know what we were talking about.
 What FUN!!!

 And if you forget to take your fan at least you’ve got your smelling salts to fall back on…not literally of course!